slowernews/wisdom-tldr/chapters/chapter_appendix.md

 You will die soon.

 Act accordingly and don’t postpone joy.
 Live life like it’s everyone else’s last day.
 If you can’t find pleasure in the simple or the mundane, you won’t find it anywhere.
 Just because you are not where you want to be, doesn’t mean that you cannot have fulfillment and joy in the present moment.
-Learn to reframe your current situation and find meaning within it.

-The elderly and dying invariably lament on what they neglected to do, not what they did.
-Leave a trail of accomplishments or smiles behind you.
+The elderly and dying invariably regret what they didn't do, not what they did.

 > *"Tomorrow, you promise yourself, will be different, yet, tomorrow is too often a repetition of today."
 -- James T. McKay*

-> *"Either write something worth reading or do something worth writing."
--- Benjamin Franklin*

 > *"Live as if you were to die tomorrow.
 Learn as if you were to live forever."
 -- Mahatma Gandhi*

+> *"Either write something worth reading or do something worth writing."
+-- Benjamin Franklin*

 > *"What’s life?
 Showing up for the people you love, again and again, until you can’t show up anymore."
 -- Rebecca Walker*

-> *"When you’re young, you have so much time but never enough money.
-When you’re old you have money but never enough time."
--- Jon Boorman*

 > *"Confine thyself to the present."
 -- Marcus Aurelius*

+> *"Yesterday is but today’s memory, and tomorrow is today’s dream."
+-- Kahlil Gibran*

+> *"Stop measuring days by degree of productivity and start experiencing them by degree of presence."
+-- Alan Watts*